top of page

 Ted's Teaching Impact

 The chart below illustrates my evaluations, as reported from anonymous official surveys by the host institution from students collected at the end of each course.
-I've also included the (unrealistic!) regression line to show the trend in these evaluations.
+I've also included the regression line to show the trend in these evaluations.
+(Note that this line is illogical because it doesn't recognize the asymptotic ceiling of 5.0)

 bottom of page